mpalaourg/starter-academic/content/project/BatteryApp/index.md

 - The unique ID that distinguishes you from other users.
 - The level, temperature, voltage, technology, status (charge/discharge), health (good/overheating) of the battery.
 - CPU usage.
-- If WiFi, Cellular Data, Bluetooth, Hotspot, GPS* of the mobile are activated.
+- If WiFi, Cellular Data, Bluetooth, Hotspot, GPS[^1] of the mobile are activated.
 - The available RAM.
 - The screen brightness level.
 - If the phone is interactive (Screen is turned on or off).